Regaus/Suager/README.md

 Hopefully this shit will work.

-To add your bot to your server use this URL: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot
-<br>Replace CLIENT_ID with your bot's user ID
+To add your bot to your server use [this URL](https://discord.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot) with your bot's user ID in place of CLIENT_ID